-The 250 watt motor will very easily power you along at 15mph, and once your reach this speed the motor cuts out, you then begin to slow down and the motor kicks in again.
-It really is a great way of travelling, as it gives tired (or aged in my case!) legs a rest from pedalling.
-You can do entire journeys on throttle only, and in fact I did to test it out!!
+The 250-watt motor will very easily power you along at 15mph, and once you reach this speed the motor cuts out, you then begin to slow down and the motor kicks in again.
+It really is a great way of travelling, as it gives tired (or age in my case!) legs a rest from pedalling.
+You can do entire journeys on throttle only, and in fact, I did to test it out!!

 The brakes are very responsive and the ride generally is very comfortable due to the ample shock absorbing of the from forks and seats.
 The lights were very bright at night and provided me with excellent illumination for both myself and other road users to see me.

-I gave the bike an exceptionally thorough road test, both on highways, cycle lanes and bridal ways.
-It was excellent on all surfaces, however the tyres fitted were road tyres, so don’t expect any kind of MTB grip performance on loose surfaces.
-As with the smart ebike, the motor is fitted to the rear wheel, I felt this was more stable that the front mounted Sparta, which is pulling you along.
-The rear motor was easier to control if you slipped in a muddy puddle and your weight is placed over the bake wheel, so i felt grip was better.
-There is some argument that front wheel drive coupled with rear wheel pedalling gives you all wheel drive, but I still preferred the Granites set up.
+I gave the bike an exceptionally thorough road test, both on highways, cycle lanes and bridleways.
+It was excellent on all surfaces, however, the tyres fitted were road tyres, so don’t expect any kind of MTB grip performance on loose surfaces.
+As with the smart e-bike, the motor is fitted to the rear wheel, I felt this was more stable than the front mounted Sparta, which is pulling you along.
+The rear motor was easier to control if you slipped in a muddy puddle and your weight is placed over the back wheel, so I felt grip was improved.
+There is some argument that front wheel drive coupled with rear wheel pedalling gives you all-wheel drive, but I still preferred the Granites set up.

-I would like to humbly thank Sue at Batribike for not only lending the bike to me, but delivering it and picking it up personally at her expense.
-Batribike are a family run business based in Lincoln and Essex and the family business ‘ethos’ really shows in their customer service and friendliness.
+I would like to humbly thank Sue at Batribike for not only lending the bike to me but delivering it and picking it up personally at her expense.
+Batribike is a family run business based in Lincoln and Essex and the family business ‘ethos’ really shows in their customer service and friendliness.